davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/chasedByDogsOnTheRoad.md

 "Do something!" cried Lady Willsbourgh, as she ran for her life.
 {{else}}
-The dogs were upon them.
+The dogs were now upon them.
 {{/if-has-flag}}